lydell/elm-watch/README.md

   - That you changed a type from for example `Int` to `String`. elm-watch can detect it.
   - That you changed things with a custom type.
 This is where it gets tricky.
 Let’s say you changed from `Maybe Int` to `Maybe String`, but in `init` you always start with `Nothing`. elm-watch will have no clue about the change!
 However, if your `view` function immediately throws an error due to trying to use a number as a string, elm-watch catches that and reloads the page for you so you don’t waste time in a broken environment.
 This is where a full `Model` type-wise diff would be needed.

 - Code complexity.
-If hot reloading was built into Elm, the generated JavaScript could be altered to be easier to hot reload. elm-watch has to bend over backwards a bit to adjust the generated JavaScript after it has been generated instead.
+If hot reloading was built into Elm, the generated JavaScript could be altered to be easier to hot reload. elm-watch has to bend over backwards a bit to adjust the generated JavaScript after it has been generated.
 It’s a bit of regex replacements, as well as replacements for whole functions.
 Regex might sound brittle, but luckily Elm’s generated JavaScript is very predictable.
 While it’s impossible to do safe replacements on input that can be _any_ JavaScript (written by a human), it’s actually 100% safe on Elm’s machine written JavaScript.
 There are no tricky comments that can fool the regexes, and no multiline strings. (`"""` strings are compiled to single lines with `\n`s in them.)
 And all your functions and variables are prefixed, so they can’t be confused with core functions.
 By anchoring all regexes to beginnings of lines – and having heaps of tests – elm-watch can ensure it never messes with _your_ code.
 That’s great because regex is _fast._ Hot reloading isn’t hot if it’s slow.

 - You need a recent enough elm/core version.
 Otherwise some regexes don’t match.
-Perfect time to update!
+Perfect time to update, though!

 In case you’re wondering, elm-watch has its own hot reloading implementation, built with Elm’s needs at the core.
 In other words, elm-watch is _not_ using the common [elm-hot] package (which is more focused on fitting into the hot reloading systems of webpack and Parcel).